PreethiEdara/FormCustomizerExtenstion-Spfx-/README.md

 ## Summary

-This is a Form Customizer Extension in Sharepoint Extensions which is used to improve the form experiences in list/libraries in sharepoint.
+This is a Form Customizer Extension in which is used to improve the form experiences in list/libraries in sharepoint.
 It helps in overriding the forms in lists by including contentTypes to the component.

 Here are a few snippets of the final output: